Verca/tic-tac-toe/README.md

 ### Epics folder

 This project uses [redux-observable](https://github.com/redux-observable/redux-observable) middleware.
+It listens for action and triggers a code when this action is dispatched.
+Epics will **listen only for actions defined within the same module**.

 It's useful tool for:
 - For handling asynchronous code like API calls.
 (This should be always handled in middleware.
 Never ever put asynchronous code to the reducers or components!)